decaporg/decap-cms/website/content/docs/configuration-options.md

      preview: false
 ```

+**Note**: Setting this as a top level configuration will set the default for all collections

 ### `summary`

 This setting allows the customization of the collection list view.
 Similar to the `slug` field, a string with templates can be used to include values of different fields, e.g. `{{title}}`.
 This option over-rides the default of `title` field and `identifier_field`.